bischmlb/project4/notes.md

  - freeblock doesn't work
  - overwritten data isn't completely overwritten (if previous was larger.)
  - data is overwritten after claim_free_block()
+ - root is always dir because root is loaded after each time.